-Pros: First Alert claim’s kit claims nearly 900 Amazon reviews, coming to rest at over four stars.
-It also claims a spot on the EPA Radon Gas Measurement Proficiency Program.
+First Alert claims a spot on the EPA Radon Gas Measurement Proficiency Program.

-Cons: You are responsible for return postage costs, and the price does not include the lab fee costs for New Jersey residents.
+You are responsible for the return postage costs, and the price does not include the lab fee costs for New Jersey residents.

-Cons: The list price covers the cost of the analysis, except in New Jersey, where residents must pay a fee of ten dollars to the EPA for results
+The list price covers the cost of analysis, except in New Jersey, where residents must pay a fee of ten dollars to the EPA for results.

 *SafeWise has conducted impartial research to recommend products.
 This is not a guarantee.
 Each individual’s unique needs should be considered when deciding on chosen products.

 We recommend starting with an inexpensive radon gas test kit, and then—if the results are concerning—purchasing an electronic radon detector to continue to monitor your home.